 Technical analysis (TA) is a method of analyzing past market data, primarily price and volume in order to forecast price action.
 While there are a wide variety of TA indicators, ranging in complexity, that a trader could use to analyze the market, here are some basic macro- and micro-level tools.

 Market structure and cycles

 Just as traders can spot patterns within hours, days and months, they can also find patterns over years of fluctuating price action.
 There is a fundamental structure to the market that makes it susceptible to certain behaviors.

 The cycle can be partitioned into four main parts: accumulation, markup, distribution and decline.
-As the market moves between these phases, traders will continuously adapt their positions by consolidating, retracing or correcting as they deem necessary.
+As the market moves between these phases, traders will continuously adapt their positions by consolidating, retracing, or correcting as they deem necessary.

 The bull and the bear are very different creatures and behave in opposition to one another within shared environmental conditions.
-It is critical that a trader know not only under which role they fall but also which one is currently dominating the market.
+It is critical that a trader knows not only under which role they fall but also which one is currently dominating the market.